alcun/js-drum-machine/README.md

 # TO DO:

-- Could add another sound back
+- Could add another sound bank

 - Effect on key press as well as click